 Visiting Latvia’s swamps is another wonderful thing to do in autumn – the mosses start to change colour, heather is in bloom, there are cranberries to pick and the atmosphere is just utmost peace.
 There are no sounds and next to no people in sight, save for a few locals, buckets in hand, foraging for cranberries.

-We highly recommend avoiding the boardwalks and visiting a ‘wild bog’ like Cena, located roughly between Riga and Jurmala, but a little further south.
+We highly recommend visiting a ‘wild bog’ like Cena, located roughly between Riga and Jurmala.
 A guide is essential since it’s extremely difficult to find your way around, and there are no marked paths.

 Plus, you’ll get to wear bog shoes – which are basically just snowshoes, the most convenient way to walk on the squishy, pillowy surface of the swamp.